Meltrust/Awesome-Steam-Reader/README.md

 ## Built With

-- Ruby language!,
+- Ruby language!
-- HTTparty gem,
+- HTTparty gem
 - Nokogiri gem

+## Future Additions

+- Tables.
+- Pagination.
+- Read and present other info, like best-sellers and trending games.

 ## Getting Started